andreal/recipe-finder/readme.md

 #Recipe Finder
 #Languages: Javascript, JQuery, a little bit of Node, HTML, CSS

+#Web Services Used: The Food API with Spoonacular https://spoonacular.com/food-api

 #Description: This app allows the user to search by ingredients, and returns 5 recipes.
 To search with multiple ingredients, separate ingredients with commas.

 #Notes: The API may not return a recipe with all ingredients- it contains between one and all ingredients.